dddrrreee/cs140e-24win/notes/makefiles/README.md

 `make` has a deserved reputation as an unusually ugly and baroque input language.
-However, it exists everywhere, is used many places, and has enough power embedded inside that you can often make it do what you want --- compiling based on what changes with automatic depencies, producing muiltiple programs or libraries and placing them in different locations, automatically running regression tests, etc.
+However, it exists everywhere, is used many places, and has enough power embedded inside that you can often make it do what you want --- compiling based on what changes with automatic dependencies, producing multiple programs or libraries and placing them in different locations, automatically running regression tests, etc.

 We use `make` alot.
 Many places you might work or found will as well.
 Despite its baroque weirdness, there is a narrow  slice that will do most of what you need.
-We cover much of that slice today by doing increasingly fancy varions of a `Makefile` that does two things:
+We cover much of that slice today by doing increasingly fancy versions of a `Makefile` that does two things:

   1. Produces an executable file `main` by compiling the C source files `a.c`, `b.c`, `c.c`, `main.c`.